jimmy-adams/AI-accelerator-course-preparation/course_documentation/course_tutorial.md

-#### Licensing
+### Licensing

 Xilinx charges for IP design and software and profits from the business.
 Currently, you can have one month's trial free of charge with your registered information.

-After your first time successful installation, the Vivado license manager will appear,displayed in Figure 9.
-It shows the information about the license getting and the current license status.
+After completing the installation of  Vivado, SDx or ISE Design Suite, the Xilinx License Configuration  Manager (XCLM) will start automatically and guide you through the  licensing process,displayed in Figure 9.
+You may also go directly to the [Xilinx Product Licensing Site](https://www.xilinx.com/getlicense.html) to obtain licenses for free or evaluation products if you decided to skip this step during product installation.

 ![licensing1](Pictures/licensing1.png)